thinkshout/thinkshout/blog/_posts/2018-05-07-Landscape-Analysis.md

 {:.center}
 <span class="caption"><i class="fa fa-caret-up"></i>Some platforms we included were Italki, NTEN, and Doximity.</span>

-At this stage of our client project, we had six platforms that we spent an additional three hours of time on, getting to know how they facilitated new connections between their users, connected mentors with mentees, delivered professional development content, and promoted career opportunities.
+At this stage of our client project, we had six platforms that we each spent an additional three hours of time on; getting to know how they facilitated new connections between their users, connected mentors with mentees, delivered professional development content, and promoted career opportunities.
 In doing so, we came away with many valuable insights that informed the development of the final phase of our project, creating a recommended set of core features for a new online platform.
 Those insights included:
   - Unique and specific features AnitaB.org could take inspiration from to build their own platform,
   - Offerings that were so strongly provided by other organizations that it didn’t make sense for our client to invest resources in developing and trying to compete against, and
   - A confirmation of market opportunity.